Dwarf conifer garden

-Aquatic Garden: Waterlilies are finished blooming for the season.
+Aquatic Garden: Waterlilies are hiding under the ice.

-Bulb Garden: The Bulb Garden has entered its period of winter rest in preparation for the colorful show to come next spring and summer.
-Now other plants take center stage including the strange creature-like shapes of the many Hook's junipers (Juniperus chinensis 'Hooks').
+Bulb Garden: The Bulb Garden is in its period of winter rest in preparation for the colorful show to come next spring and summer.
+Now other plants take center stage including the picturesque shapes of the many Hook's junipers (Juniperus chinensis 'Hooks').
 Other notable conifers include the graceful pendant weeping Norway spruce (Picea abies 'Pendula') and the weeping Canada hemlock (Tsuga canadensis 'Pendula').
-Crabapples have shed their leaves but their branches are still lined with tiny fruits (Malus 'Adams' & 'Donald Wyman').
 Color is present in the red twigs of the IVORY HALO® Tatarian dogwood (Cornus alba 'Bailhalo') and the deep green mound of the intermediate yew (Taxus x media 'Dark Green Spreader').
 A lone abandoned nest waits among the fuzzy buds already present on the Merrill magnolia (Magnolia x loebneri 'Merrill').

 Circle Garden: The annual displays have been removed and flower bulbs are planted for next spring.